© All rights reserved. NepalKhabar

 They cut a sorry figure, roam about unnoticed and literally look odd men out!

 For big and powerful countries it is another thing.
-They have bigger, economic, trade and strategic agendas to talk to with leaders of other important countries, on the sidelines.
+They have bigger, economic, trade and strategic agendas to talk about with leaders of other important countries, on the sidelines.
 For them, therefore, the UNGA is an ideal venue.

-If my memory serves me well, from 1994 to 1998 that I was with our UN Permanent Mission in NY, I recall no Prime Ministers from Nepal ever came for the UNGA session.
+If my memory serves me well, from 1994 to 1998 when I was with our UN Permanent Mission in NY, I recall no Prime Ministers from Nepal ever came for the UNGA session.
 Only two Foreign Ministers, namely Dr. Prakash Chandra Lohani and later Kamal Thapa represented Nepal.

 Conclusion